Sakineh Ghasemi

 Sakineh Ghasemi, also known as Pari Bolandeh and commonly referred to as the tall fairy, was an Iranian sex worker.
 She was arrested after the 1979 Iranian Revolution and the burning of the Shahr-e No neighbourhood, and was executed on 12 July 1979, along with two other sex workers, on charges of "waging war against God."
-In contemporary literature and popular culture, her and her destiny have been mentioned many times.
+In contemporary literature and popular culture, she has been mentioned many times.

 Biography

 Ghasemi is thought to have been born in Qazvin and later moved to the Shahr-e No area of Gomrok, Tehran where she was the head prostitute in a brothel.
 According to a memoir published by a political prisoner Atefeh Jafari, Ghasemi was in the Qasr prison between 1972 and 1974.
 He wrote of her: "The tall fairy was beautiful and with a heart and courage and a reliable person."

 Arrest

 Following the revolution, prostitution was outlawed and parts of the red-light district of Shahr-e No were burnt down.
 Ghasemi was arrested along with other prostitutes including Simin BMW, Ashraf Chahar Cheshm, Shahla Abadani and Peri Siah.